 - 13.1 To be granted an award of the University, students must successfully complete a programme of the University, including specific requirements of the named award for which they are registered, general University requirements, and college/school requirements, if any.
-The requirements for awards are set out on the University website. - 13.2 Credit units earned for courses at a level below the postgraduate programme level are not normally counted toward requirements for an award. - 13.3 Where two or more courses are defined as exclusive, the credit units earned for only one of the courses will count toward the requirements for the award. - 13.4 Under exceptional circumstances where the normal course requirements of a programme cannot be completed, a "substitute" course may be approved by the Head of the home academic unit for a student, replacing the required course. - 13.5 The University may allow credit units earned by students registered for a particular programme of the University to be counted toward the requirements of another programme for which they register. - 13.6 The University may allow exemption from courses required for an award of the University.
-Credit units toward the award are not given when an exemption is granted. - 13.7 Students may be granted a taught postgraduate award only if they have achieved a CGPA of 2.00 or above. - 13.8 Where a programme is designed to enable students to gain an intermediate award, students who meet the requirements for the intermediate award and who withdraw from the full programme may apply in writing to the University for conferment of the award.
-Such applications must be received within one calendar year of the student's withdrawal from the programme. - 13.9 Students completing the requirements for an award graduate on the following graduation date.
+The requirements for awards are set out on the University website. - 13.2 Credit units earned for courses at a level below the postgraduate programme level are not normally counted toward requirements for an award. - 13.3 Under exceptional circumstances where a required course cannot be completed, a "substitute" course may be approved for a student by the Dean of the college/school offering the programme, replacing the required course.
+The approved substitute course can be used to recover a failure for the required course. - 13.4 The University may allow exemption from courses required for an award of the University.
+Credit units toward the award are not given when an exemption is granted. - 13.5 Students may be granted a taught postgraduate award only if they have achieved a CGPA of 2.00 or above.

+- 13.6 Where a programme is designed to enable students to gain an intermediate award, students who meet the requirements for the intermediate award and who withdraw from the full programme may apply in writing to the University for conferment of the award.
+Such applications must be received within one calendar year of the student's withdrawal from the programme. - 13.7 Students completing the requirements for an award graduate on the following graduation date.